fd4s/fs2-kafka/docs/producers.md

----
-id: producers
-title: Producers
+# Producers
----

 Producers support publishing of records.
-Producers make use of the [Java Kafka producer][java-kafka-producer], which becomes especially important for [settings](#settings).
+Producers make use of the [Java Kafka producer][@:api(org.apache.kafka.clients.producer.KafkaProducer)], which becomes especially important for [settings](#settings).

 The following imports are assumed throughout this page.